alvitawa/bigsim/README.md

 This will run 4 simulations and save the logs of the simulations in `logs/test_logs` (and plot the visualizations afterwards).

 You can speed up the simulations by setting `sync=false` or `headless=true` in `config.ini`

+## Reproducing results

+This section shows how to quickly reproduce the results of our research.
+It takes a long time to run all the simulations however, so we recommend running a single simulation instead, see the section [Visualizing a single simulation].
+If you do decide to run all the simulations, make sure to set `headless=true` in `config.ini` to disable the visualization and speed up the simulations significantly.

+First, run the simulations:

+`pipenv run python run_research.py`

+This will take a long time (we ran a lot of simulations).
+You can edit the `n_sims` variable in `run_research.py` to run fewer.
+If you want to stop the simulations you need to pause the process (`Ctrl+Z` on linux) and then kill it (`kill %1`).

+Then, generate the analysis on the simulations:

+`pipenv run jupyter nbconvert --execute --to html VisualizeResearch.ipynb`

+You can open the generated html file (`VisualizeResearch.html`) with any browser.

 ## Tests